What is Market Penetration? A Simple Guide

 Market penetration as an activity

-Market penetration as an activity derives from the Ansoff Matrix, which was created by Igor Ansoff and helps companies plan out their strategies to further enhance the company’s growth.
-It is a 2×2 matrix that represents four different business strategies where companies can choose between entering a new or existing market or producing new or existing products.
-Thus, this is known as a market penetration strategy.
+Market penetration as an activity derives from the Ansoff Matrix, which was created by Igor Ansoff.
+It acts as a strategic planning tool that helps companies plan out their strategies to further enhance the company’s growth.

 Market Penetration vs. Market Share